Last Updated on May 18, 2022

 Promoting a podcast requires submission to dozens of podcast directories.
 These directories will automatically link to each published episode and your primary website.
 This results in a valuable SEO benefit, namely, links from high domain authority sites.

-III.
+IV.
 Podcasting as SEO Cornerstones

 A lot of podcasts tackle content themes.
 In podcast parlance, these can be thought of as "Seasons".
 For example on an SEO podcast, you might focus on "Technical SEO" in Season 1, and "Link Building Techniques" in Season 2.